schemacrawler/SchemaCrawler/schemacrawler-docker/README.md

 Then, run SchemaCrawler from the command-line within the container, like this
 ```
-/opt/schemacrawler/schemacrawler.sh \
+schemacrawler \
 -server=sqlite -user= -password= -database=sc.db \
 -infolevel=maximum -command=schema \
 -outputfile=/share/sc_db.png
 ```
 The image exports a volume called `/share`, and you can map it to your local directory.

-Exit the Docker container for SchemaCrawler, and look at the `sc_db.png` file in your local directory.
+Exit the Docker container for SchemaCrawler, and look at the `sc_db.png` file in your local directory on the host.

 ### Examples